Andrewodwyer/Star-academy/README.md

 - To achieve this, I used a component-based approach.
 Inside the rock paper scissors game I devided the game section up into 3 main areas.
   - Information section: The game name, conditions to win and the input area for the player name/codename
   - The Scoreboard:
   - The 3 buttons for the player to choose from.
 Rock button, paper button and scissors button.
-This player choice section is flex-wrap so can more if needed on very small devices
+This player choice section is flex-wrap so it can move if needed on very small devices.
-These sections are designed to be realtive to the screen size so they would be visually appealing on any device.
+- These sections are designed to be relative to the screen size so they would be visually appealing on any device.

 ### Mapping